10 Mistakes People Make On Their Turkey Holidays

 Most guesthouse stays can be booked online through Expedia, Agoda, Hotels.com, and sometimes Booking.
 Although we noticed that often the lowest prices come up on Hotels.com and Agoda.

-The only thing to remember is that Turkish waiters don’t earn a lot.
-Their salaries are actually quite small.
-So they do go above and beyond to leave a good impression and deliver the best service.
+However remember – Turkish waiters don’t earn a lot.
+Their salaries are quite small.
+So they go above and beyond to leave a good impression and deliver the best service.
 You’ll see that the service in Turkey is very good.

 At the same time, the culture doesn’t tend to be as strong as it is in America or in some European countries, so you also don’t want to tip too much.